 - A collection of pus within the diverticula

-- Peritonitis, which will happen if the infected diverticula ruptures and spills its contents into the abdominal cavity
+- Peritonitis, which will happen if the infected diverticula rupture and spill its contents into the abdominal cavity

 All of these situations can cause the patient’s health to deteriorate quickly, which is why you should see a doctor at Advanced Surgeons, P.C. as soon as possible if you suspect you may have diverticulitis.

-Even though diverticula are common, that does not make them something that you necessarily want to have growing on the walls of your intestine.
-In order to keep these diverticula from forming and leading to diverticulitis, you should:
+Even though diverticula are common, that does not make them something that you necessarily want growing on the walls of your intestine.
+To keep these diverticula from forming and leading to diverticulitis, you should: